-After four summers working with children at a church day camp during high school, Orebiyi brought his enthusiasm to the College of Engineering, where he volunteered with STEM outreach programs.
-He worked with VESTED—Villanova Engineering, Science and Technology Enrichment and Development—which introduces technical fields to students in under-resourced communities and encourages them to consider STEM careers.
-His experience with VESTED led to two summers with the College’s weeklong NovaEDGE Diversity in Engineering camp where he proved to be a popular resident assistant and advisor for the high-school-aged participants.
+After four summers working with children at a church day camp during high school, Orebiyi brought his enthusiasm to the College of Engineering, where he volunteered with VESTED—Villanova Engineering, Science and Technology Enrichment and Development.
+VESTED introduces technical fields to students in under-resourced communities and encourages them to consider STEM careers.
+His experience with VESTED led to two summers with the College’s weeklong NovaEDGE Diversity in Engineering camp, where he proved to be a popular resident assistant and advisor for the high-school-aged participants.
 Orebiyi’s interest in working with youth even prompted him to take a teaching course at Villanova.
-He calls it “an itch I needed to scratch.”

 International development is another area in which Orebiyi sees an opportunity to make a difference.
-Inspired by Assistant Professor Virginia Smith, PhD, Civil and Environmental Engineering, and her husband Bryan Enslein ’07 CE, an adjunct faculty member in the department, Orebiyi has decided to focus his master’s thesis on STEM outreach and international development in the field of water resources.
+Inspired by Assistant Professor Virginia Smith, PhD, Civil and Environmental Engineering, Orebiyi has decided to pursue his master’s degree at Villanova in Water Resources and Environmental Engineering and focus his thesis on STEM outreach and international development in the field of water resources.
 Dr. Smith, with whom he conducted undergraduate research, will be his graduate program advisor.
 Orebiyi says, “I tried a lot of different things to find out what it is I want to do; these topics really sparked my interest.”
 This past summer Orebiyi took that spark to Cambodia where he developed and presented an experiment for the country’s new STEM workbook compiled by Villanova engineering students and approved by the Ministry of Education.